Introduction

-See also the pages on the standalone version, and the (earlier) web start version.
+See also the pages on the latest version Piano Groove Tutor v 0.7, the earlier Piano Groove Tutor v 0.5 version and the still earlier web start version.

 I have been interested in creating effective piano teaching systems for a long time now.
 Just browsing through the Java Midi API, it came to me that the combination of a midi file and a good score image is all one needs to create a very good practicing environment.